Ing140943/refactoring/README.md

     }
 ```
 * Problem:
-  - We can grouped the code together to one method.
+  - We can grouped the code together to one method because drawWord and the constructor have same duplicate code.
 * Refactor
   - Move this code to a separate new method and replace the old code with a call to the method.